RMF accessibility percolation on oriented graphs: Introduction

-Given a distribution $F$ with p.d.f. $f$ and a constant $c$, provided it exist, we denote by $\minC{F}{c}$ the minimal probability mass of $f$ on intervals with length $c$:
+Given a distribution $F$ with p.d.f. $f$ and a constant $\theta$, provided it exist, we denote by $\minC{F}{\theta}$ the minimal probability mass of $f$ on intervals with length $\theta$:

+Given a distribution $F$ and a constant $\theta$, we denote by $\maxC{F}{\theta}$ the supremum of the probability mass of $F$ on intervals with length $\theta$:

+As a consequence of the construction used in \cite{Martinsson2014}, in order to prove Theorem~\ref{thm:hyc_Martinson}, the authors bound the number of long paths in the hypercube; see Proposition~\ref{prop:hyc_Martinson}.
+Using Proposition~\ref{prop:coupling}, we obtain another version of Proposition~\ref{prop:hyc_Martinson}, without constraints on the distribution used in the RMF model.

 \begin{prop}[\cite{Martinsson2014}] Suppose that $F$ has p.d.f. $f$ with connected and bounded support and $f$ is continuous on its support.
-Let $c$ constant and let $X=X(n)$ the number of large accessible paths in $(\hycn{n},\omega_{\eta,c})$.
+Let $\theta>0$ be a constant and let $X=X(n)$ be the number of long accessible paths in $(\hycn{n},\omega_{\eta,\theta})$.
 Then

-where $C=\minC{F}{c/2}$. \end{prop}
+where $C=\minC{F}{\theta/2}$. \end{prop}

-We modify the procedure used in \cite{Martinsson2014}, obtaining a coupling between the RMF model and Bernoulli processes.
-Then, using preliminary results of \cite{Martinsson2014} on Bernoulli processes, we obtain alternative conditions on $F$ for having RMF percolation, and we improve the (asymptotic) bound for the number of large paths.
-See Theorem~\ref{thm:hypercube} and Proposition~\ref{prop:hypercube}.